 7 Interest-Bearing Accounts To Consider

-When you save money, you want to put it in a safe place, have readily available access, and earn some interest.
+When you save money, you want to put it in a safe place, have easy access, and earn interest.
 You don’t want to stash your cash in pillowcases, under your bed, or in a shoebox.
+Managing your savings in interest-bearing accounts is crucial for maximizing interest earnings while minimizing fees across all your funds.

 What is an interest-bearing account?